Disentangling group and link persistence in Dynamic Stochastic Block models: Single snapshot inference

-Figure \ref{fig:astar} compares the theoretical predictions of $\hat a$ with numerical simulations and BP inference of a DSBM considering different regions of the parameters space.
+Figure \ref{fig:astar} compares the theoretical predictions of $\hat a$ with numerical simulations and BP inference of a DSBM, by varying planted parameters $(a,\xi,\eta,t)$ .
 In panel (a) the agreement is very good and this holds also in the other panels in the regions when $\xi$ is small.
 However the panels (b) and (c) show that when both $\xi$ and $\eta$ are large, some discrepancies between the theoretical curve and the simulations appear.
-This does not contradict necessarily eq. $(\ref{eq:at})$, which gives the assortativity parameter if the inferred assignments are the planted ones (or at least close to them).
-We now show that indeed the observed discrepancies can be explained by the fact that, for large persistencies, the inferred assignments are closer to a {\it past} planted assignment than to those at the time when the single snapshot inference is performed.
+This does not contradict necessarily Eq. $(\ref{eq:at})$, which gives the assortativity parameter if the inferred assignments are the planted ones (or at least close to them).
+We now show that indeed the observed discrepancies can be explained by the fact that, for large community and link persistence, the inferred assignments are closer to a {\it past} planted assignment than to those at the time when the single snapshot inference is performed.

 Given a network sequence of length $T$ generated with parameters $(\xi,\eta,a)$, we call \textit{time lagged inference} the problem of inferring communities at time $t-\tau$ given the observation of the network at time $t$.
 It holds that the posterior $P(\boldsymbol{g}^{t-\tau}|\boldsymbol{A}^t)\propto \prod_{ij}P(A^t_{ij}|\boldsymbol{g}^{t-\tau})$ is that of a static SBM with an effective assortativity \be a_{\xi,\eta}^{(t,\tau)}= \xi^\tau a_{\xi,\eta}^{t-\tau}+(1-\xi)\eta^2\frac{\eta^{2\tau}-\xi^\tau}{\eta^2-\xi} a, \ee where $a^{t}_{\xi,\eta}$ is given by $(\ref{eq:at})$.
-In fact, as for eq. $(\ref{eq:at})$ it sufficient to compute the quantity $\mathcal{L}^n=P(A^n_{ij}=1|\boldsymbol{g}^{t-\tau}=\boldsymbol{g})$, evaluated at $n=t$.
+In fact, as for Eq. $(\ref{eq:at})$ it sufficient to compute the quantity $\mathcal{L}^n=P(A^n_{ij}=1|\boldsymbol{g}^{t-\tau}=\boldsymbol{g})$, evaluated at $n=t$.
 For $n\geq t-\tau$, keepinig fixed $i,j$ and $t$ , it is

 Moreover, defining $\mathcal{T}^n= \sum_{\boldsymbol{g}^n} p_{g^n_ig^n_j} P(\boldsymbol{g}^n|\boldsymbol{g}^{t-\tau}=\boldsymbol{g})$, for $n\geq t-\tau$ it is

 Solving $(\ref{eqt})$ and then $(\ref{eql})$, i.e. the recursive equation $\mathcal{L}^n=\xi\mathcal{L}^{n-1}+(1-\xi) \mathcal{T}^n$ we get